Does your home insurance company need to know about every incident that causes damage to your property?

-In car insurance, you need to be cognizant of when to file a claim and when it's better not to, and consider how doing so will affect your premium and pocketbook in the long run.
-Homeowners insurance works in the same way.
+Homeowners insurance and car insurance have one thing in common: the importance of weighing when to file a claim and when not to, and carefully considering how doing so might affect your premium and pocketbook in the long run.
 Never assume your homeowners insurance will cover what you think it will.
-See this guide on what homeowners insurance covers.
+See this guide to what homeowners insurance covers.

-Home insurance claims stay on your Comprehensive Loss Underwriting Exchange (CLUE) report — which contains up to seven years of claims history and helps insurance companies judge how likely you are to file another claim — and if you rack up one too many, insurers can void your policy if they think you and your home carry too much risk.
+Home insurance claims stay on your Comprehensive Loss Underwriting Exchange (CLUE) report, which contains up to seven years of claims history and helps insurance companies judge how likely you are to file another claim.
+If you rack up one too many, insurers can void your policy if they think you and your home carry too much risk.
 You may also be surprised to see a hike in your premium after filing a claim even if the cause of the claim is due to an unexpected or accidental incident — exactly what home insurance is meant to protect against.